Looking for new strategies to build more relevant high-quality links to your content?

 Add these sites to your list of guest blog targets.

-Another way to uncover where influencers are guest posting is to perform a competitor backlink analysis.
-I dedicated an entire post to this tactic.
+Another way to uncover where influencers are guest posting is by using this Google search operator:

 Now that you have an extensive list of guest post targets, it’s time to reach out and pitch to them.